A painting of the nations first Thanksgiving celebration in St. Augustine, Florida.

 Kind of, if we take a few liberties.
 First of all, I do think the use of the word "ancient" should be reserved to describe truly ancient cities and settlements in the old and new worlds.
 After all, Cadiz, Spain was founded in the 1200s, and the people of Timucua had a thriving settlement in what is now St. Augustine 500 years before Menéndez stepped ashore.
 A city less than 500 years old hardly qualifies as "ancient."
 Calling St. Augustine the "Ancient City" seems hyperbolic to me.

 Secondly, the British, French, and Spanish didn't "discover" the new world.
-The Wampanoag people had settled in what we know as Massachusetts more than 10,000 years before the Pilgrims landed.
+The Wampanoag people had settled in what we know as Massachusetts more than 10,000 years before the pilgrims landed.
 The Seminoles, Timucuans, Calusa, and Tequesta tribes had organized societies throughout Florida long before Menéndez landed on Saint Augustin's Day in 1565.

 So what about those oldest and first claims?